 Conservative Sleep Apnea Treatment Can Improve Your Quality of Life

 If you experience restless sleep, have been told you snore, wake with a gasping sensation, and lack of energy during the day, you may be suffering from sleep apnea.
 Undiagnosed and untreated, you may be struggling through daily activities and even be at a higher risk for developing serious health conditions, such as cardiovascular disease, in the future.
-Dr. Warren R. Gase can screen patients at his Cincinnati, OH, practice and provide a referral to a sleep specialist.
+Dr. Warren R. Gase can screen patients at his Cincinnati, OH, dental practice and provide a referral to a sleep specialist.
 Once you have a confirmed diagnosis, Dr. Gase can provide conservative sleep apnea treatment.
 Oral appliance therapy can open the airway and for many patients, effectively relieve their symptoms.

 Defining Sleep Apnea